UKDataServiceOpen/CSS-overview/README.md

 * To keep up to date with upcoming and past training events: <a href="https://ukdataservice.ac.uk/news-and-events/events" target=_blank>[Events]</a>
 * To get in contact with feedback, ideas or to seek assistance: <a href="https://ukdataservice.ac.uk/help.aspx" target=_blank>[Help]</a>

-Thank you and good luck on your journey into new forms of data! <br>
+Thank you and good luck on your journey exploring new forms of data! <br>

 <a href="https://www.research.manchester.ac.uk/portal/julia.kasmire.html" target=_blank>Dr Julia Kasmire</a> and <a href="https://www.research.manchester.ac.uk/portal/diarmuid.mcdonnell.html" target=_blank>Dr Diarmuid McDonnell</a> <br />
 UK Data Service  <br />